slslsls/resume-website/README.md

 - Limit your project to anywhere between 1 and 3 three pages.
 - Write clean, well-indented, and readable code.
 It may take you a little longer, but it'll be easier find bugs.

+When you're ready to submit, please add the URLs of the following project assets into the project's `README.md` file.

+1. Wireframe - PASTE URL HERE
+1. Production environment - ADD URL HERE

+Finally, submit your work by:

+1. Copying the URL of your project's GitHub clone
+1. Pasting the URL into the LMS exercise provided by your instructor

 Good luck and have fun!

 [Bootstrap]: http://getbootstrap.com/getting-started/